learn-academy-2023-hotel/treasurehunt-JosephMcMorrisII/README.md

 ### React Treasure Hunt Game

 As a developer, you are tasked with creating a treasure hunt game.
 The user will see a game board on the page and be able to select various squares on the board.
 Hidden behind one square is a treasure that will win the game, and hidden behind another square is a bomb that will lose the game.
 All other squares will reveal a neutral image.
 The user will be given a particular number of clicks to find the treasure that will win the game.

 ### 📚 User Stories

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
+- branch : game board
+- mapped over array in state to dynamically render 9 squares
+- styled the board
+- passed value of state to square
+- styled square

 - As a user, when I click on one of the question marks, an alert appears with the index position of that question mark in the array.

+branch: index-position
+- added onClick to square div
+- created handleClick method to Square
+- passed the index to Square and handleClick
+- added handleSquareClick to App.js
+- passed handleSquareClick to Square to get the index to App.js (using functional props)

 - As a user, when I click on one of the question marks, a tree emoji appears instead of the alert.
+branch: tree-emoji
+-made a copy of board using the spread operator -updated value of square at particular index to be a tree

 - As a user, if I select the winning square, the question mark will become a treasure emoji.
 If I select the losing square, the question mark will become a bomb emoji.
+-branch : treasure-bomb

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses are remaining.
 The counter starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.
 - As a user, I can see a message stating that I won the game by selecting the square that contains the treasure.